8 Best Breadmakers in Australia (2025)

 #2 - External Heat

-On prolonged usage, the external body can get quite hot.
-This is crucial to consider, especially if you intend to use your bread baker frequently.
+The external body can get quite hot during prolonged usage.
+This is crucial, especially if you intend to use your bread baker frequently.

 Overall Verdict

-The Tower T11003 is the best fast-bake breakmaker.
-It has a fine LCD display, a 13-hour delay timer, and 12 preset programs.
-Its shortfall includes the external unit's heating up and the lack of loaf-size customisation.
+The Tower T11003 is the best fast-bake breadmaker.
+It has a fine LCD, a 13-hour delay timer, and 12 preset programs.
+However, its shortfalls include the external unit's heating up and the lack of loaf-size customisation.

 Check Price